 We lined four mattresses on the floor in the attic and had a little slumber party.
 It was actually great.
 We had our own space and far preferred the mattress on the floor to the communal bunk beds below.
 Win-win!

 This was our first official albergue experience.
-That night all the pilgrims sat around a large table and we ate beef cheek, a traditional dish in the Basque Region and drank wine.
-We laughed with our fellow pilgrims, some of who had encountered the very friendly monk, others of whom had encountered the detour, all of whom enjoyed a meal together with fellow pilgrims.
+That night all the pilgrims sat around a large table, and we ate beef cheek, a traditional dish in the Basque Region and drank wine.
+We laughed with our fellow pilgrims, some of whom had encountered the very friendly monk, others of whom had encountered the detour, all of whom enjoyed a meal together with fellow pilgrims.

 Stage Miles: 10.93